 Surname: range (C2:C25)

-Once we have all our ranges ready we can use the SUMIF formula to quickly calculate the annual salaries for the employees working in IT department.
+Once we have all our ranges ready we can use the SUMIF formula to quickly calculate the annual salaries for the employees working in the IT department.
 The formula can be written as

 or if you prefer to use the cell reference

 Using the SUMIFS formula we can add more criteria based on our needs.
-Let’s say we need to sum all the salaries for IT staff with a Mid level of seniority.
-We can obtained this using
+Let's say we need to sum all the salaries for IT staff with a Mid-level of seniority.
+We can obtain this using

 Furthermore, you can customize the input values for the criteria using Data Validation.
-This will allow you to use a predefined drop-down list in order to select which criteria you want to apply to your SUMIF or SUMIFS function.
+This will allow you to use a predefined drop-down list to select which criteria you want to apply to your SUMIF or SUMIFS function.
 In cells J22 and J23 I have created a predefined list for the Division and Seniority level.
 By changing the values you can easily recalculate the total salaries for all the possible combinations.

 Creating a predefined list can be easily achieved using Data Validation.
 For this, all you need to do is go to the Data tab on the Excel Ribbon and select Data Validation in the Data Tools section.

 On the pop-up window select the Settings tab and pick List as the Validation criteria.
-In the source field you can insert your values separated by comma, select a cell range to create the list or insert the name of a predefined range containing the values you want to add you your list.
-Since we only have a handful of options I have pasted them as comma separated values and clicked OK.
+In the source field, you can insert your values separated by a comma, select a cell range to create the list, or insert the name of a predefined range containing the values you want to add you your list.
+Since we only have a handful of options I have pasted them as comma-separated values and clicked OK.